RahimUddinMsc/Rubik-Cube/README.md

 ### `npm run test_jest`

-Launches the test runner with code coverage this can be viewed in the console or the coverage reports themselves can be found in the following directory src/tests/jest/coverage
+Launches the test runner with code coverage this can be viewed in the console or the coverage reports themselves can be found in the following directory src/tests/jest/coverage.

 ### `npm run test_playwright`

-IMPORTANT: The app must be running locally for the automated tests to work (npm start) and the (npm run test_playwright) command run by opening and executing in a new terminal
+IMPORTANT: The app must be running locally for the automated tests to work (npm start) and the (npm run test_playwright) command run by opening and executing in a new terminal.

-Launches the test runner with results in the console or the report themselves can be found in the following directory src/tests/playwright/report you can execute 'npx playwright test --ui' if would like to run the tests with a ui
+Launches the test runner with results in the console or the report themselves can be found in the following directory src/tests/playwright/report.

+You can execute 'npx playwright test --ui' if would like to run the tests with a ui